gramophone-wp/Gramophone/.github/CONTRIBUTING.md

 # Want to contribute?
 You're Awesome!

-Developer patches are essential for improving this code base.
+Developer patches are essential for improving Gramophone.
 We simply can't thank you enough.
 I want to keep it as easy as possible to contribute changes that get things working in your environment.
 There are a few guidelines that are recommended for contributors to follow so that we have a chance of keeping on top of things and merging your Pull Request.

 ### Getting Started

-- Read this documentation
 - Submit a ticket for your issue, assuming one does not already exist
   - Clearly describe the issue including steps to reproduce when it is a bug
   - Make sure you fill in the earliest version that you know has the issue